-Burns from a table saw blade can affect the look and finish of a project and make it less desirable.
-You can try to scrape off the burn or cut the wood but this may be difficult and it may not leave a satisfactory result.
+Burns from a table saw blade can affect the look and finish and make it less desirable.
+You can try to scrape off the burnt or cut the wood, but this may be difficult, and it may not leave a satisfactory result.
 It is better to try and prevent the burns from occurring in the first place by making some adjustments to your saw before you start working with it.

 Squaring on a Table Saw

 Check out the best methods you have for making sure your wood is square on the saw.
-This will help you achieve a neater and more attractive finish to the project and will prevent you from wasting wood.
+This will help you achieve a neater and more attractive finish to the project and prevent wasting wood.

 Sticky Drawers on Furniture

 Your drawers may not always be sticky.
-They are more likely to stick in wet weather or in the winter time.
-Changes in the climate cause the wood to swell or to shrink.
-Use techniques to keep the drawers to the right size, and enable them to slide in and out without pressure or effort.
+They are more likely to stick in wet weather or the wintertime.
+Changes in the climate cause the wood to swell or shrink.
+Use techniques to keep the drawers to the right size and enable them to slide in and out without pressure or effort.